AtikIOS/AtikIOS/README.md

-**AtikIOS/AtikIOS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+- 🔰 My name is Md.
+Atik Hasan

-- 🔭 I’m currently working on iOS Development
+- 🔭 I’m currently working on iOS Developer
 - 🌱 I’m currently learning Advance topic from swift
+- 💞️ I am looking for an opportunity as an iOS developer in a good App Store-based company.
 - 💬 Ask me about Swift UIKit